Billotais/Denoising-with-Generative-Models/README.md

 U-net in paytorch [here](https://github.com/milesial/Pytorch-UNet).
 Seems really easy to creates sub-modules in a seperate file, and then call them from the main entwork.
 So it will be quite easy to create a class for the downsampling block and the class for the upsampling block, and then put them one after the other.
 Similarly, for the discriminator, they repeat a block 7 times, so we can create it and reuse it.

-Downsampling : 4 filters, 1 of each size.
-Then is goes through PRelU (Parametric relu) : $f(x) = alpha * x for x < 0, f(x) = x for x >= 0$ And then it goes throught the Superpixel block (similar to a pooling block) which reduces the dimension by 2 and double the number of filters (alternate values, even goes in one output, odd goes in the other output).
-This seem straight forward.

 Note : tu add skip connections, we just need to keep the variable representing the ouput of the downsampling block, and give it to the upsampling block as, for instace, a class argument.
 We can then just "add" it.